 - Identity theft.
 As an independent contractor, you need to provide your social security number or tax number to your clients.
 Otherwise, they are required to hold 28% of your payments.

 - Establish an independent contractor status.
 By gaining and filing with a business tax number, you can show clients you are not an employee and identify yourself as an independent contractor.
+Learn how to verify your EIN number.

 Business Tax Number Related Terms